Label

 <input type="text" id="season">

-Implicit Label
+Implicit Labels

 If a <label>